 Which approach to model reduction is the most important?
-Population is not the ultimate judge, and popularity is not a scientific criterion, but "Vox populi, vox Dei," especially in the epoch of citation indexes, impact factors and bibliometrics.
+Population is not the ultimate judge, and popularity is not a scientific criterion, but "Vox populi, vox Dei", especially in the epoch of citation indexes, impact factors and bibliometrics.
 Let us ask Google.
 It gave on 31st December 2006:

-- for "quasi-equilibrium" 301000 links; - for "quasi steady state" 347000 and for "pseudo steady state" 76200, 423000 together; - for our favorite "slow manifold" [1,2] 29800 links only, and for "invariant manifold" slightly more, 98100; - for such a framework topic as "singular perturbation" Google gave 361000 links; - for "model reduction" even more, as we did expect, 373000; - but for "limiting step" almost two times more 714000!
+- for "quasi-equilibrium" 301,000 links; - for "quasi-steady state" 347,000 and for "pseudo-steady state" 76,200, 42,3000 together; - for our favorite "slow manifold" (Gorban and Karlin, 2003, 2005) 29,800 links only, and for "invariant manifold" slightly more, 98,100; - for such a framework topic as "singular perturbation" Google gave 361,000 links; - for "model reduction" even more, as we did expect, 373,000; - but for "limiting step" almost two times more 714,000!

 Our goal is the general theory of static and dynamic limitation for multiscale networks.
-The concept of limiting step gives, in some sense, the limit simplification: the whole network behaves as a single step.
-As the first result of our paper we introduce further specification in this idea: the whole network behaves as a single step in statics, and as another single step in dynamics, the stationary rate and the relaxation time to this stationary rate are limited by different reaction steps, and we describe how to find these steps.
+The concept of the limiting step gives, in some sense, the limit simplification: the whole network behaves as a single step.
+As the first result of our chapter we introduce further detail in this idea: the whole network behaves as a single step in statics, and as another single step in dynamics: even for simplest cycles the stationary rate and the relaxation time to this stationary rate are limited by different reaction steps, and we describe how to find these steps.

 The concept of limitation is very attractive both for theorists and experimentalists.
 It is very useful to find conditions when a selected reaction step becomes the limiting step.
-We can change conditions and study the network experimentally, step by step.
+We can change conditions and study the network experimentally, step-by-step.
 It is very convenient to model a system with limiting steps: the model is extremely simple and can serve as a very elementary building block for further study of more complex systems, a typical situation both in industry and in systems biology.

-In IUPAC Compendium of Chemical Terminology one can find two articles with definition of limitation [3,4].
-Rate-determining step (rate-limiting step): "These terms are best regarded as synonymous with rate-controlling step."
-"A rate-controlling (rate-determining or rate-limiting) step in a reaction occurring by a composite reaction sequence is an elementary reaction the rate constant for which exerts a strong effect - stronger than that of any other rate constant - on the overall rate."
+In the IUPAC Compendium of Chemical Terminology (2007) one can find two articles with a definition of limitation.

+- Rate-determining step (rate-limiting step) (2007): "These terms are best regarded as synonymous with rate-controlling step". - Rate-controlling step (2007): "A rate-controlling (rate-determining or ratelimiting) step in a reaction occurring by a composite reaction sequence is an elementary reaction the rate constant for which exerts a strong effect stronger than that of any other rate constant - on the overall rate".

 It is not wise to object to a definition and here we do not object, but, rather, complement the definition by additional comments.
-The main comment is that usually when people are talking about limitation they expect significantly more: there exists an elementary reaction a rate constant for which exerts such a strong effect on the overall rate that the effect of all other rate constants together is significantly smaller.
-Of course, this is not yet a formal definition, and should be complemented by a definition of "effect", for example, by "control function" identified by derivatives [3] of the overall rate of reaction, or by other overall rate "sensitivity parameters".
+The main comment is that usually when people are talking about limitation they expect significantly more: there exists a rate constant which exerts such a strong effect on the overall rate that the effect of all other rate constants together is significantly smaller.
+Of course, this is not yet a formal definition, and should be complemented by a definition of "effect", for example, by "control function" identified by derivatives of the overall rate of reaction, or by other overall rate "sensitivity parameters" (Rate-controlling step, 2007).

 For the IUPAC Compendium definition a rate-controlling step always exists, because among the control functions generically exists the biggest one.
-For the notion of limitation that is used in practice there exists a difference between systems with limitation and systems without limitation.
+On the contrary, for the notion of limitation that is used in practice, there exists a difference between systems with limitation and systems without limitation.